-An initial literature review revealed that there is extensive research and development (R&D) taking place within the wind energy community along many avenues (see e.g. van Kuik et al., 2016, for an overview).
-This R&D often leads to the creation of algorithms or software that could have application in industry or form the basis of digital businesses.
-And, there are many transferable digitalisation technologies available as part of the Industry 4.0 transition.
+An initial literature review revealed that there is extensive research and development (R & D) taking place within the wind energy community along many avenues (see, for example, van Kuik et al., 2016, for an overview).
+This R & D often leads to the creation of algorithms or software that could have applications in industry or form the basis of digital businesses.
+There are many transferable digitalisation technologies available as part of the Industry 4.0 transition.
 But, we also found that few studies have examined the consequences, level, and trends of digitalisation in the wind energy industry.
-In response to this apparent lack

-- of research, we report here the results of a literature survey and data collection activities to understand how digitalisation is progressing, how it might lead to fundamental changes in the wind energy industry, and the issues that would be faced en route.
-Understanding these issues is crucial for identifying the Grand Challenges. - We identified three Grand Challenges in the digitalisation of wind energy.
+In response to this apparent lack of research, we report here the results of a literature survey and data collection activities to understand how digitalisation is progressing, how it might lead to fundamental changes in the wind energy industry, and the issues that would be faced en route.
+Understanding these issues is crucial for identifying the grand challenges.

+We identified three grand challenges in the digitalisation of wind energy.
 These are related to data, culture, and coopetition.
-They include (1) the need to create a framework of Findable, Accessible, Interoperable and (Re) usable (FAIR) data data; (2) the need to connect people to that data to foster innovation; and (3) the need to enable collaboration and competition between organisations.
+They include (1) the need to create a framework of findable, accessible, interoperable, and (re-)usable (FAIR) data; (2) the need to connect people to those data to foster innovation; and (3) the need to enable collaboration and competition between organisations.

 This paper is targeted at policy advisers, funding agencies, research managers, and others involved with technology transfer at a strategic level.
-We expect that it will also be of interest to technologists and researchers as it may provide insight into future
+We expect that it will also be of interest to technologists and researchers, as it may provide insight into future research directions.

-90 research directions.

 The next section provides a short introduction to the opportunities presented by the digitalisation of wind energy.
-Section 3 presents the results of an initial expert elicitation that informed this study and the identification of the Grand Challenges.
+Section 3 presents the results of an initial expert elicitation that informed this study and the identification of the grand challenges.
 Section 4 describes the process of digital transformation in the context of wind energy.
-Section 5 provides lessons learned from other high technology networked industries.
-Based on this, we carry out a more specific expert interview series and use the results to identify the Grand Challenges for the digitalisation of wind energy in Section 6.
-Section 7 presents our conclusions.
+Section 5 provides lessons learned from other high-technology networked industries.
+Based on this, we carry out a more specific expert interview series and use the results to identify the grand challenges for the digitalisation of wind energy in Sect.
+6. Section 7 presents our conclusions.